zenghuihuang/github.io/README.md

 # zenghuihuang.github.io
 ## Description

-This is a repository for exercises in Java, HTML, and CSS.
+This is a repository for exercises in JavaScript, HTML, and CSS.

 https://zenghuihuang.github.io